Tristar-1120/bladearchive/README.md

-# Welcome to the Flash Archive.
+# Welcome to the Blade Archive.
-This GitHub hosts 51 flash games for everyone to enjoy, from home to school to work.
+This GitHub hosts flash games for everyone to enjoy on Blade, from home to school to work.

-# Installation
-To be able to use this website locally, all you have to do is download the Full Website in the Packages tab.
-You can host it on a Github
-Pages site for free.
+# Thanks to Selenite-CC for adding the games.